Some Good News: Production

-Development

 Krasinski conceptualized Some Good News in 2013, but launched the series in 2020, amid the imposed lockdown during the COVID-19 pandemic.
 He self-financed and produced the program, in conjunction with his production banner partner, Allyson Seeger.
 Various companies were hired for production, editing, marketing, and other aspects.

 On May 21, 2020, ViacomCBS announced that it had acquired Some Good News, following a bidding war, with the intention of turning the show into a weekly addition to traditional news segments for CBS All Access and Comedy Central with productions through Comedy Central Productions.
 Krasinski stated he would step down as host, but remain an executive producer alongside Sunday Night Productions.
 However, in May 2021, Krasinski announced he and ViacomCBS did not move forward with development plans for the company's streaming platform.
 Instead, Some Good News would remain in its original format on YouTube as well as secondary video platforms established in the show's original run such as Snapchat.